sproaty/whyteboard/README.txt

 $ python whyteboard.py
 see what error occured and let me know at, <sproaty -at- gmail -dot- com>

 ---- KNOWN BUGS ----

 Windows: when drawing an "outlined" shape (Rectangle/Ellipse/Circle/Line/Rounded Rectangle), the outline will mess up and appear oddly if the outline is dragged over itself.
 Currently looking into this, strangely it doesn't happen on Linux.

 ---- VERSION HISTORY ----

-18 Mar 2009 - Improved undo/redo functionality.
+18 Mar 2009 - * Improved undo/redo functionality.
 It is now possible to undo and
               redo the clear all drawings/clear all tabs' drawings functionality
+              * Redo is also fixed to more like other applications now: when you undo twice and then draw a new shape, your redo history is lost.
+              Before you could redo the two undone shapes after the new drawing

+              * The ImageMagick folder locator will only pop-up when trying to convert a file and when the directory is not set, not at application start-up

 17 Mar 2009 - Added dragging around Whyteboard by holding down the right button
               and moving the mouse